Fall 2013 Crop insurance price discovery update

 The importance of unit structure, coverage levels and the type of plan you choose (yield protection, revenue protection, or revenue protection with the harvest price exclusion) is also an important consideration when tailoring your insurance plan to your specific operation and achieving your risk management goals.
 These tables show a comparison of premiums based on different coverage levels, unit structure, and chosen plans of insurance.

-As always, both RMA and WAWG recommend you talking extensively with your crop insurance agent before making any final decisions.
+As always, both RMA and WAWG recommend you talk extensively with your crop insurance agent before making any final decisions.
 Here is a listing of crop insurance providers in Washington.